-On Saturday, May 29, 2021 all COVID-19 restrictions in the Commonwealth are lifted.
+On Saturday, May 29, 2021 all COVID-19 restrictions in the Commonwealth were lifted.
 The complete reopening of the Commonwealth is largely due to the successful vaccination rate in Massachusetts and the sharp decline in the number of Coronavirus cases.
 Full details here.

-The State of Emergency ends on Tuesday, June 15, 2021.
+The State of Emergency ended on Tuesday, June 15, 2021.

 All industries are permitted to open:

-- With the exception of remaining face-covering requirements for public and private transportation systems and facilities housing vulnerable populations, all industry restrictions are lifted, and capacity is increased to 100% for all industries.
+With the exception of remaining face-covering requirements for public and private transportation systems and facilities housing vulnerable populations, all industry restrictions are lifted, and capacity is increased to 100% for all industries.

-- The gathering limits are rescinded.
+The gathering limits are rescinded.

-- All industries are encouraged to follow CDC guidance for cleaning and hygiene protocols.
+All industries are encouraged to follow CDC guidance for cleaning and hygiene protocols.

 Face Covering Guidance

 In line with updated CDC face covering guidance, and recognizing that vaccination remains the most effective protection against serious illness, hospitalization, or death from COVID-19, the Massachusetts Department of Public Health (MDPH) has updated the face covering advisory from May 29, 2021.